bkommineni/DataVisualization-FinalProject/README.md

 * Mouseover to focus on a team
 * The tool tip can give you the overall matches for a team
 * The thickness of links be­tween countries can encode the relative frequency of matches between two teams: Thicker links represent more matches which result in more wins.
-* Links will be directed: So, mouse over on a link/chord to see wins between the linked countries.
+* Links will be directed: So, mouse over on a link/chord to see wins between the linked teams.
 Links will be colored by the team with more wins.